Deadly Alcohol-Related Wreck in San Jose

 Passenger Injuries in California

 Most car crash injury victims are drivers.
 Injured passengers have the same financial and legal rights as injured drivers.
-However, to secure maximum compensation in these cases, a Campbell personal injury attorney must deal with some additional tangible and intangible issues.
+However, to secure maximum compensation in these cases, a San Jose personal injury attorney must deal with some additional tangible and intangible issues.

 California’s seat belt compliance rate is substantially lower among backseat passengers.
 That’s especially true for passengers in taxis and ridesharing vehicles.
 Therefore, California’s seat belt defense is more likely to come up in these situations.
 Insurance companies may use seat belt non-use to reduce or deny compensation to victims.